County Borough of Oldham

 Oldham was, from 1849 to 1974, a local government district in the northwest of England coterminous with the town of Oldham.

 History

 Improvement commissioners

 Oldham was anciently a township in the large ecclesiastical parish of Prestwich-cum-Oldham.
 Prior to the 19th century the government of the town was divided between the parish vestry and the county magistrates of Lancashire.
-The Oldham Police Act 1826 (7 Geo.
-4. c.
-117) established a board of improvement commissioners.
+The Oldham Improvement Act 1826 (7 Geo.
+4. c. cxvii) established a board of improvement commissioners.
 All landowners owning property worth more than £50 a year or paying an annual rent of £30 were entitled to become a commissioner.
 In 1848 there were 360 commissioners.

 Municipal borough

 In December 1848 the inhabitant householders of the parliamentary borough of Oldham petitioned the Privy council for a charter of incorporation under the Municipal Corporations Act 1835.
 The charter was granted on 13 June 1849, and the Municipal Borough of Oldham came into existence on 1 November.